Coastal morphodynamics

-Coastal morphodynamics refers to the study of the interaction and adjustment of the seafloor topography and fluid hydrodynamic processes, seafloor morphologies, and sequences of change dynamics involving the motion of sediment.
-Hydrodynamic processes include those of waves, tides and wind-induced currents.
-Anthropogenic climate change is causing changes in the coastal changes and processes that are interconnected with those caused by natural processes.
+Coastal morphodynamics is the study of interactions between coastal landforms and physical processes, such as waves, tides, currents, wind, sediment transport, and severe weather events.
+Shoreline evolution occurs over short- and long-term timescales through gradual and episodic changes influenced by interconnected factors, including hydrodynamic forcing, environmental conditions, and local geology.
+The field uses observations, practical and computer models to analyze the coastal environment and anticipate dynamic changes.
+Conclusions from coastal morphodynamics provide insight into the factors that shape coastlines and the effects of anthropogenic activity on coastal systems.

 While hydrodynamic processes respond instantaneously to morphological change, morphological change requires the redistribution of sediment.
-As sediment takes a finite time to move, there is a lag in the morphological response to hydrodynamic forcing.
-Sediment can therefore be considered to be a time-dependent coupling mechanism.
-Since the boundary conditions of hydrodynamic forcing change regularly, this may mean that the beach never attains equilibrium.
-Morphodynamic processes exhibit positive and negative feedbacks (such that beaches can, over different timescales, be considered to be both self-forcing and self-organised systems), nonlinearities and threshold behaviour.
+As sediment takes a finite time to move, there is a lag in the morphological response to hydrodynamic forcing, making it a time-dependent coupling mechanism.
+Since the boundary conditions of hydrodynamic forcing change regularly, the affected beach never attains equilibrium.
+Morphodynamic processes exhibit positive and negative feedbacks (such that beaches can, over different timescales, be considered both self-forcing and self-organized systems), nonlinearities and threshold behavior.

-This systems approach to the coast was first developed by Wright and Thom in 1977 and finalized by Wright and Short in 1984.
-According to their dynamic and morphological characteristics, exposed sandy beaches can be classified into several morphodynamic types (Wright and Short, 1984; Short, 1996).
-There is a large scale of morphodynamic states, this scale ranges from the "dissipative state" to the "reflective extremes".